Inbox 0: in a bad way.

-- Seduce your audience.
+- Fascinate your audience.
 Educate and entertain in equal measure.

 - Diversify your topics.
 If you’re tired of your posts, it shows.
 You may need to switch topics completely or expand your approach to keep yourself motivated and readers enthusiastic.

 - Look in nooks and crannies.
 Can you provide additional information in new posts that enhances content you’ve already published?